The world’s largest exporter, China’s Top Trading Partners

 - Dongfang Electric (electrical equipment)

-According to the China Trade Directory, the following Chinese companies ship products from China to its import partners around the globe.
+According to the China Trade Directory, the following Chinese companies ship products from China to its trading partners around the globe.
 Shown within parenthesis is the product category that the Chinese manufacturer specializes in.

 - Fu Feng Co., Ltd. (full range of plastic gear products)